Run-D.M.C. were a Hip Hop

 group from Hollis, in the Queens borough of New York City.
 They have been widely acknowledged as The Beatles

 of Hip Hop, being one of the greatest rap groups in history.
-Run-D.M.C. have bought into their sound harder, grittier elements
+Run-D.M.C. have brought harder, grittier elements

-than the other bands of their day.
-They bought in a street attitude in their style with the jeans, sneakers, fedoras and black leather jackets.
+into their sound than the other bands of their day.
+They brought in a street attitude in their style with jeans, sneakers, fedoras and black leather jackets.
 Unlike other Hip Hop groups who sampled Funk and Disco records, they instead sampled noisy keyboards, industrial sounds, and most prominently Rock guitar, paving the way for the big Rap Rock

 movement of the nineties.
 They famously collaborated with Aerosmith